FiendChain/ESP8266-RemoteAccess/README.md

   * Connect to serial port to configure settings
   * After restoring this button/jumper should execute user settings
     * Access point should be disabled after config
-* Add onboard software for advanced control of 8 channel PWM LED controller
-  * Add list of pre-set patterns which are addressable remotely
-  * Add direct streaming of PWM data to microcontroller
-* Add support for remote boot and reset
-  * Add corresponding URIs to server
 * Add user authentication for server
 * Add support for OTA (over the air) updates
 * Add power management software to reduce power consumption when idle